parreira7/udemypythoncourse/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 >Sup?
-I just started a new course from udemy so I'll be daily updating basicexercises.py file!
+I just started a new course from udemy so I'll be daily updating this rep.
 >
 >TROPA DO SCOOBY TA NA A... 😴😴😴😴😴